Redundancy and the Furlough Scheme How Are Redundancies Affected By The Furlough Scheme?

 This will be a business decision based on a commercial assessment of the cost and future stability of the business.
 Companies will have to start contributing to the costs of furlough from 1

 st August 2020.
 Furthermore, holiday accrual and service continues during furlough.
 Therefore, companies will have to compare the costs of that against redundancy and the long-term requirements of the business.
 A business is going to have to make redundancies and still has a lot of staff on furlough.
-Staff have been notified and generous voluntary redundancy packages have been offered to all staff who accept before 31st July 2020.
-The closing date passes without a volunteer and you need to make redundancies.
+They notified their staff and offered a generous package for those who accepted before a set date.
+That date passes without a volunteer and you need to make redundancies.
 Do you still have to offer the same package?

 Voluntary redundancy is not compulsory.
 If you have made it clear that the package is only available until 31/07/2020 you don’t have to offer it after that date.